clartaq/clown/README.md

 Clown is an outliner with notes.
 It is written in Clojure and ClojureScript.

-### Currently Kinda Broken

-This repository is in a somewhat broken state.
-Up and Down Arrows don't work correctly in the outline.

-This is due to experimentation with moving the cursor up and down by line in long headlines rather than jumping to the adjacent headline.
 ## Overview

 This is pre-alpha software -- very early in development.
 Most features not implemented.